MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-table-command.md

 ## How the command affects the data

-* Existing data in the listed columns isn't modified
+* Existing data in listed columns isn't modified
 * Existing data in unlisted columns will be deleted
 * New columns are added to the end of the schema
 * Data in new columns is assumed to be null